wangyuxiang0829/My-Perspective-on-Git/My Perspective on Git.md

 * A reference to the remote repository is included in the local repository.
 So you can synchronize the repository.
 * **origin** is the default alias for the remote repository URL.
 * `git clone <url/to/projectname.git> [localprojectname]` is used to create a local copy of a remote repository.
-The last argument is optional.
+The last argument (which defines the name of the directory name where the local repository is located) is optional.
 Cloning will create a project directory in your local computer.
 * After cloning, all the commits on the remote repository will also in your local repository.
 * `git remote --verbose` displays information about remote repositories associated with the local repository.